joshayoung/joshayoung_website/src/content/2021-02-22-docker-run-command.md

 ##### Create a Temporary Container:

 Each time we execute the run command and specify a `--name` flag, we create a container by that name on our host.
 Therefore, if we run our docker `run` command again, we will get an error to the effect of: 'this container already exists'.
-We can circumvent this issue kby specifying a different value for the `--name` flag.
+We can circumvent this issue by specifying a different value for the `--name` flag.
 Alternatively, we can also use the `--rm` flag.
 - `docker container run --name my-postgres -it --rm -e POSTGRES_PASSWORD=password postgres bash`
   - Here I get an interactive temporary container that will not be saved to my file system upon exit.
 - `docker container run --name my-postgres --rm -e POSTGRES_PASSWORD=password -d postgres`